heroddaji/cupmar/README.md

-# News Recommendation CUPSAN model
+# News Recommendation CUPMAR model

-other models code is orginally from: https:// github.com/yusanshi/NewsRecommendation
+This is source code of my recent paper, submitted to WWW 2021:
+"Deep News Recommendation"